FelipeNystrom/react-boilerplate-webpack-babel-sass/Readme.md

 React boilerplate with sass and webpack 4.
-There is 3 scripts where 2 is production.
+There is three scripts where two is for production.
 Always run the script npm run prod before executing the script called npm run pre-prod.
+Npm run dev script fires up webpack-dev-server with hot-reloading active (updates on ctrl-s).